-In the winter of 1999 I sat down at my computer, and looked at my weblog, which was rolled by hand mind you, and sighed the sigh of those who no longer want to hand code every post.
+In the winter of 1999 I sat down and looked at my weblog, which was rolled by hand, and sighed the sigh of those who no longer want to hand code every post.

 I started tooling around the interwebs and came across the website for b2.
 It seemed like everything I wanted.
 No more hand coding, and a chance to learn something about web programming.